 Trophy Browns and Rainbows in the Heart of Chile

 Situated on the banks of the majestic Rio Palena, the Patagonian BaseCamp Lodge serves as a comfortable, elegant “home away from home” for visiting anglers.
-The Lodge is centrally located in close proximity to world-class fishing on numerous different waters and a variety of distinctly unique river systems.
+The Lodge is centrally located in close proximity to world-class fishing on numerous waters and a variety of distinctly unique river systems.
 The trout – both browns and rainbows – are wild and have found their own natural balance in numbers and sizes.
 Over the course of your trip, you can expect to catch great numbers of strong, wild fish in the 12 to 20-inch range.
 Generally, fish over 20-inches are caught daily, and fish over 23-inches are caught weekly.
-The beautiful, hand-built Main Lodge features six double rooms and can accommodate a maximum of 12 guests per week (eight anglers).
+The beautiful, hand-built Main Lodge features six double rooms and can accommodate a maximum of twelve guests per week (eight anglers).
 The lounge and living room area, complete with a stunning, hand-crafted fireplace, make up the heart of the Lodge.
 Each evening guests congregate around the fireplace to unwind, share stories, and enjoy evening cocktails.

 In 2008, Patagonian BaseCamp was able to purchase an incredible piece of waterfront property on the upper stretches of the Rio Figueroa, close to Lago Verde.
-At the edge of the dense forest on the banks of the raging river just below “El Diablo,” they have built the “Temple Camp” – a unique and comfortable camp with spacious igloo-shaped tents and the main eating a gathering area.
+At the edge of the dense forest on the banks of the raging river just below “El Diablo,” they have built the “Temple Camp” – a unique and comfortable camp with spacious igloo-shaped tents and the gathering area.
 The views are spectacular.
 The Temple Camp program and overnights at these locations are only available as an add-on to the standard BaseCamp program.

 Food and Beverages